-While not addressed in detail in this article, financial advisers representing buyers in such type of process will be focused on negotiating appropriate valuation from their clients’ perspective and guiding them through the process in a manner that maximises the opportunity to win the asset within the price range and risk appetite of their client.
+While not addressed in detail in this chapter, financial advisers representing buyers in such type of process will be focused on negotiating appropriate valuation from their clients’ perspective and guiding them through the process in a manner that maximises the opportunity to win the asset within the price range and risk appetite of their client.

 Other valuation techniques commonly used when valuing companies include relative valuation based on comparable public companies trading multiples and comparable precedent transactions multiples.

 For transactions with all or part of the consideration payable in stock of the buyer or its affiliates, the role of the investment banker is significantly enhanced, including to ensure that the valuation of the issuer is appropriately measured against the valuation of the target.
 That includes a significant reverse due diligence exercise (unless the issuer is publicly traded).